ACUPUNCTURE EYE THERAPY FOR RETINITIS PIGMENTOSA IS A NEW NATURAL TREATMENT

-Acupuncture Eye Therapy for retinitis pigmentosa is a non-invasive and non-surgical way of natural partial enhancement of visual functions by stimulating newly discovered acupuncture points.
-This acupuncture therapy is focuses on increase in the preserved optic nerve function and optimization of blood circulation in the retina.
+Acupuncture Eye Therapy for retinitis pigmentosa is a non-invasive and non-surgical way of natural partial enhancement of visual functions.
+The therapy focuses on increase in the preserved optic nerve function and blood circulation in the retina.
 As a result, this therapeutic approach is able to induce a visual field expansion and provide increased visual acuity that positively affects daily life skills.

 How Micro Acupuncture Works?

-Micro Acupuncture™ is a procedure involving 48 newly discovered acupuncture points for retinitis pigmentosa located only in the hands and feet, and not associated with any other traditional acupuncture system.
-These points were discovered by Dr. Andy Freddy Dahlgren and researched by Dr. Dahlgren and Dr. Per G. Otte.
+Micro Acupuncture™ is a procedure involving newly discovered acupuncture points for retinitis pigmentosa, and not associated with any other traditional acupuncture system.
+These points were discovered by Dr. Freddy Dahlgren and researched by Dr. Dahlgren and Dr. Per G. Otte.
 More than 5,000 people throughout Europe and over 10,000 people in the US have benefited from Micro Acupuncture treatment.
 Significant numbers of the patients treated have reported marked improvements in their eyesight.

-Dr. Kevin Kim has dual licenses in acupuncture and chiropractic, and a NCCAOM diplomate of Oriental Medicine.
+Dr. Kevin Kim is a licensed acupuncturist and a NCCAOM diplomate of Oriental Medicine.
 He has studied extensively in the field of Chinese Medicine Ophthalmology.
-Furthermore, Dr Kim has received training from leading acupuncture experts in the field of degenerative eye conditions using Micro Acupuncture™ for retinitis pigmentosa and AcuNova.
+Furthermore, Dr Kim has received training from leading acupuncture experts in the field of degenerative eye conditions.
 He has received extensive training and certified in Micro Acupuncture™ to treat degenerative eye conditions such as retinitis pigmentosa.
 There are currently only a limited number of practitioners throughout the world that are certified to perform the procedures.

 OUR TREATMENTS TO HELP IMPROVE VISUAL FUNCTION

-RP treatment course consists of 10-20 treatments.
-The Golden Acupuncture treatments involve using a combination of traditional acupuncture, Micro Acupuncture™, AcuNova, electro-acupuncture, and customized herb formulas to activate the cells to enhance functions of visual system for retinitis pigmentosa.
+Our acupuncture eye treatments involve many acupuncture techniques such as traditional acupuncture, Micro Acupuncture™, AcuNova, electro-acupuncture, and/or customized herb formulas to activate the cells to enhance functions of visual system.
+Treatment course typically consist of 10 to 20 treatments.
 Nevertheless, no needle goes into the eye.

-In conclusion, the improvement of eye sight throughout the visual field is often prevalent with Acupuncture Eye Therapy for Retinitis Pigmentosa.
-Acupuncture Eye Therapy is one of the most promising RP treatments available.
+In summary, the eyesight improvement throughout the visual field is often prevalent with Acupuncture Eye treatment for retinitis pigmentosa,and acupuncture eye therapy is one of the most promising RP treatments available today.
 However, it is important for patients to understand that the acupuncture treatment is not a cure but a process to help maintain and/or enhance the eyesight.
-[Learn More About Treatment]
+[Learn More About Our Treatment]

 RESEARCH ON ACUPUNCTURE TREATMENT FOR RETINITIS PIGMENTOSA